-Studying in Singapore offers a fast-paced, big-city lifestyle, tropical climate and a whole bunch of attractions and activities to keep you occupied in your spare time.
+Studying in Singapore offers a fast-paced, big-city lifestyle, tropical climate and a whole bunch of attractions and activities to keep you occupied in your spare time, such as parks, museums, cinemas and restaurants.
+The city also has a thriving arts scene, perfect for creative types.
 Superb transport links also make it a great base for exploring the rest of southeast Asia.